-In joining a Soul Matters group, you can expect to gather online each month with 8-10 fellow Unitarian Universalists to explore your spiritual life in a deeper way.
-Soul Matters groups meet online once a month to explore our church’s monthly theme through an at-home packet of spiritual readings, videos, music, and soul-searching questions.
+In joining a Soul Matters group, you can expect to gather each month with 8-10 fellow Unitarian Universalists to explore your spiritual life in a deeper way.
+Soul Matters groups meet once a month to explore our church’s monthly theme through an at-home packet of spiritual readings, videos, music, and soul-searching questions.

 About Soul Matters